Trego (CDP), Wisconsin

 Trego (also Mills, Superior Junction) is an unincorporated census-designated place located in the town of Trego, Washburn County, Wisconsin, United States.

-Trego is located at the junction of U.S. Highway 53 and U.S. Highway 63, 6 mi north-northeast of Spooner.
+Trego is located at the junction of U.S. routes 53 and 63, 6 mi north-northeast of Spooner.

 Trego has a post office with ZIP code 54888.
 As of the 2010 census, its population is 227.

 History

 Trego, supposedly meaning "three ways", was so named from its location at a rail junction.